makhtardiouf/makhtardiouf.github.io/_pages/delivered-web-sites.md

   http://www.softensys.com/projects/delivered-web-sites/
 published: true
 ---
-Some of the websites we made for our clients:
+Some of the web applications we made for our clients:

 [slideshow_deploy id='204']